-By blending pumpkin puree and pumpkin spice to French toast batter, you can add the taste of autumn to your morning!
+Add a dash of pumpkin spice to your morning with this quick and easy Pumpkin French Toast recipe.
+By blending pumpkin puree and pumpkin spice into French toast batter, you can add the taste of autumn to your morning!

 This post is sponsored by Backcountry.com

 Fall camping season starts after Labor Day and goes until Thanksgiving, which just so happens to coincide with Pumpkin Spiced Everything Season!
 So what better way to embrace the flavor of fall during your late-season camping trip than with some pumpkin-y goodness!

 We’ll be the first to admit that the pumpkin spice mania can get a little out of hand, but when autumn hits we can’t help but find ourselves wanting something with *a little* Pumpkin Spice.

 In terms of camping breakfasts, French Toast is a great candidate to be Pumpkin Spice-ified.
 After all, French Toast mostly serves as a vessel to transport other delicious flavors like maple syrup and melted butter to your mouth.
 So why not add in a little pumpkin spice to the party?